ilannvw/signal_project/README.md

 - `tcp:<port>`: Streams the simulated data to TCP clients connected to the specified port.
 ## UML Class Diagrams and Documentation

-This repository now includes UML class diagrams and documentation for the data generator project.
+This repository now includes UML diagrams and documentation for the data generator project.
 The diagrams and documentation can be found in the [uml_models](./uml_models) directory.

 Feel free to explore the diagrams and documentation to gain insights into the design and implementation of the data generator project.